 If you’re over 50 and struggling with poor sleep, you’re not alone.
-Many women experience significant changes to their sleep patterns during and after menopause.
+Sleep issues are incredibly common among women during and after menopause, and the consequences go far beyond feeling tired.

 Menopause & Nutrition Weight Loss Bundle